-Indirect blowing double reed in a wind capsule – from the Middle Ages.
+Indirect blowing instrument with a double reed in a wind capsule – from the Middle Ages.

 Invented in Italy in 1950.
 In the course of time, the sound spectrum was extended to three octaves.
 The instrument is blown directly or via a hose.

 Approx. 12’000 year old instrument, mostly made of burnt clay – warm, low overtone sound.

 Penetrating, nasal sound – indirect blowing instrument with a double reed in a wind capsule – from the Middle Ages.
 The bright instrument comes from the workshop of Christoph Schuler

 Despite its small size of just under 30 cm, the Ranckett sounds as deep as the subcontrabass or a bowed double bass!
 The tone is produced by the direct blowing double reed.
 This Rankett comes from the workshop of Christoph Schuler.

 Is blown with only one reed like the clarinet or the saxophone.
 The sound is very similar to that of a real saxophone.

 Originates from India – is a drone instrument for the accompaniment of singing.
 Air is supplied by means of bellows – sounds similar to an accordion.
 Today it is used in various formations, also in the pop scene.